 Test conditions like pull speed, initial grip separation, full-scale load, and sample width will affect the results, so ASTM test procedure D 882 describes a protocol for making choices about these settings.
 For simplicity and accuracy in comparing values, ExxonMobil uses highly automated tensile testers that have been standardized with a particular set-up.
 These conditions are summarized in Table 5.

 |Table 5: ExxonMobile standard conditions for tensile testing|

-Young's modulus Modulus of elasticity Tangent modulus: Modulus of elasticity Tangent modulus These are all terms synonymous with tensile modulus, a material property defined as the stress-strain ratio of the initial portion of a load-extension curve.
-A higher modulus value suggests that this material will be stiffer and have more resistance to elongation in use (when comparing films of the same thickness).
-Standard units are Ibf/in2 (psi) and N/mm2.
+Young's Modulus of elasticity/Tangent Modulus: These terms are synonymous with tensile modulus, a material property defined as the stress-strain ratio of the initial portion of a load-extension curve.
+A higher modulus value suggests that this material will be stiffer and have more resistance to elongation in use (when comparing films of the same thickness), and standard units are Ibf/in2 (psi) and N/mm2.